Updated May 9, 2023

 - Sum_range the cells to sum once the criteria are satisfied

-- Criteria 1 the first condition that should meet the criteria
+- Criteria 1 is the first condition that should meet the criteria

 - Criteria_range2, criteria 2 additional range and criteria for the specified range

 The result will depend on all the criteria given.
-If anyone is not satisfied it will not produce a result.
-SUMIFS works on AND logic so if any criteria does not match it won’t produce a result.
-The text and null values won’t be counted only numeric values will be added to give the sum.
+If anyone is not satisfied, it will not produce a result.
+SUMIFS works on AND logic, so if any criteria do not match, it won’t produce a result.
+The text and null values won’t be counted; only numeric values will be added to the sum.

 How to Use SUMIFS with Dates in Excel?

-When you have a single condition to check within a single range of cell SUMIF function is preferred.
-If the criteria are multiple and with a different range of cells SUMIFS function is used.
-Similar to the name it will make the sum of cells or range of cells only if the conditions are satisfied.
-Let’s understand how to use SUMIFS with Dates in Excel with some examples.
+When you have a single condition to check within a single range of cells, the SUMIF function is preferred.
+If the criteria are multiple and with a different range of cells, the SUMIFS function is used.
+Like the name, it will make the sum or range of cells only if the conditions are satisfied.
+With some examples, let’s understand how to use SUMIFS with Dates in Excel.

 SUMIFS with Dates – Example #1

-Below is the list of products shipped in different dates and Qty shipped.
-We need to find the sum of shipped quantity for a particular period.
+Below is the list of products shipped on different dates and Qty shipped.
+We need to find the sum of the shipped quantity for a particular period.

-- List of the product is given in column B, Product shipped date in column C and Qty shipped in column D are as below.
+- The product list is given in column B, the Product shipped to date in column C, and Qty shipped in column D are below.

-- We need to find the Qty shipped up to 18-Mar (consider as today) and after Jan-31.
-Here we apply multiple conditions.
-Select the column D13 and apply the formula to find the sum of Qty which satisfies both the conditions.
+- Here we apply multiple conditions.
+We need to find the Qty shipped up to 18-Mar (consider as Today) and after Jan-31.
+Select column D13 and apply the formula to find the sum of Qty, which satisfies both conditions.

 =SUMIFS (D2:D11, C2:C11,”<=”&TODAY (), C2:C11,”>=”&”01/31/2019″)

 - Here D2: D1 is the range of Qty shipped C2: C1 is the range of dates shipped.
-Today () is the function to get the current day that is 18-3-2019.
-Logical operators are concatenated using “&” symbol with the function or date.
+Today () is the function to get the current day which is 18-3-2019.
+Logical operators are concatenated using the “&” symbol with the function or date.

 SUMIFS with Dates – Example #2

 Another set of data is given below.
-Order number, date of delivery and Bill Amount is given.
+Order number, date of delivery, and Bill Amount are given.
 We need to find the Bill amount after 3-25-2016 and before 12-25-2016

 - Here we need to find the bill amount between the two mentioned dates.
 Select F3 and apply the formula